JetBrains/ring-ui/docs/breaking-changes.md

 ### 05-12-2016: Alert API reimplemented

-* There are now two ways of using alerts in React: pure component way with custom alerts stack management (see Alert Container example) and simple `alert-service`, which should cover most usages.
+* There are now two ways to use alerts in React: 1) as a pure component with custom management of alerts' stack (see Alert Container example), and 2) a simple `alert-service`, which should cover most usages.
-* Alert now receives the message as child, not as `caption` prop.
+* Alert now receives the message as its child, not as `caption` prop.
-* Alert now is closeable by default.
+* Alert is now closeable by default.
-* Alert now has `timeout` property to define timeout for `onCloseRequest` call
+* Alert now has a `timeout` property to define timeout for `onCloseRequest` call.
 * Alert doesn't remove itself anymore.
-Now it calls `onCloseRequest` callback if it should be removed with animation.
+It now calls the `onCloseRequest` callback if it should be removed with an animation.
-Host component should then set `isClosing={true}` prop, which causes closing animation, and `onClose` callback call after finish.
+The host component should then set the `isClosing={true}` prop which performs the closing animation and calls the `onClose` callback after it finishes.
-* To remove alert, one should `{remove, removeWithoutAnimation}` functions from alert-service.
+* To remove an alert use `{remove, removeWithoutAnimation}` functions from alert-service.
-* [Angular] There are no more `setRemoveCallback` and `DOM` properties in alert-ng - see how alert remove API changed.
+* [Angular] There are no more `setRemoveCallback` and `DOM` properties in alert-ng – see the description above.

 ### 29-11-2016: Several changes to Dialog and Island